How to Qualify for a Mortgage Loan: A Borrower's Guide

 - Debt -- When it comes to mortgage qualification, your debts can only "consume" a certain amount of your gross monthly income.
 You actually have two of these debt-to-income ratios.
 For example, a lender might allow debt ratios of "28/36."
 The front ratio is 28, which means that your monthly mortgage payment cannot account for more than 28 percent of your gross monthly income.
 The back ratio is 36, which means that your combined debts (mortgage, credit cards, car loan, etc.) cannot exceed 36 percent of your monthly income.
 These numbers are just an example.
 They are not written in stone.
 FHA debt ratios are a bit more lax.

 - Down Payment -- The days of "no-money-down mortgage loans" are behind us.
-You'll have to make a down payment of some kind to qualify for a mortgage in 2011.
+You'll have to make a down payment of some kind to qualify for a mortgage.
 The only exceptions to this rule are VA or USDA home loans.
 The down-payment requirement will depend on the type of loan you're using, among other factors.
 With an FHA loan, you could put as little as 3.5 percent down.
 With a conventional mortgage, you'll have to put at least 5 percent down.

 - Cash Reserves -- This is extra money in the bank, aside from what is needed to cover your down payment and closing costs.
 Most lenders will require you to have cash reserves of some kind, typically enough to cover the first one or two mortgage payments.